Itanium C++ ABI: Contracts Specification

 This document specifies the Itanium C++ ABI for the Contracts feature introduced in C++26.
 The primary goal is to define a portable, stable, and extensible interface between compilers and runtime libraries for handling contract violations.

-When a contract fails at runtime, the compiler generates a call to a runtime entrypoint function (__cxa_contract_violation_entrypoint) which constructs a std::contract_violation object and invokes the user’s violation handler.
+When a contract fails at runtime, the compiler generates a call to a runtime entrypoint function (__cxa_contract_violation_entrypoint) which constructs a std::contracts::contract_violation object and invokes the user’s violation handler.

 2. Overview